 We can use the hot tub for more than just pleasure.
 Usually, people use it to relax after a long stressful day.
 However, those who love to do this might just do it more often after they become aware of all the benefits it offers.

 It’s common knowledge that a long soak can do wonders for sore joints, muscles, and other injuries.
 But there are actually many other conditions for which a long soak can help treat.

 Having type 2 diabetes means that the key to living a healthy, normal life is learning how to manage the condition properly.

 These people need to learn all the treatment options which can help them manage their blood glucose levels properly.
 One treatment that all those with diabetes need to consider is therapy with a hot tub.

 According to a Loughborough and Leicester research team taking a hot bath might lower peak blood glucose levels by 10 %.
 Also, they came to the discovery that the energy expenditure levels might increase by 80 %, burning around 126 calories per 60 minutes.

 Dr. Steve Faulkner led the study; he says that they wanted to discover whether there are alternatives to exercising that might help individuals maintain better blood glucose levels.

 Faulkner compared 1 hour of cycling with 1 hour of a hot bath, and he found that the 1-hour hot tub actually provides surprising benefits.

 The bath might stimulate the release of heat shock protein, which might reduce blood glucose levels simply by improving the sugar uptake which is controlled by insulin.

 However, despite these findings, the researchers encourage increased exercise and physical activity as the best way to maintain health.

 In addition, according to the results, the bath provided around an 80 % increase in energy expenditure.
-Also, the hot bath burned around 126 calories in 60 minutes, which is equal to a 25 to 30 minutes walk.
+Also, the hot bath burned around 126 calories in 60 minutes, which is equal to a 25 to 30-minute walk.